This section contains style guidelines for the presentation and layout of the MPhil dissertation and essays.

 - Journal article: Simpson, B. 1994 ‘Bringing the ‘unclear’ family into focus: divorce and re-marriage in contemporary Britain’ Journal of the Royal Anthropological Institute 29: 831-851; Title of article in quotation marks; Title of book in italics OR underline.

-Theses (and essays) should include a full set of references.
+Dissertations (and essays) should include a full set of references.
 This means that works not cited in the text should not appear in the bibliography.

 All quotations should be fully referenced (see also plagiarism below) and all references should be included in the bibliography.
 Short quotations should be incorporated in the main text with quotation marks; longer quotations (more than four lines) should be indented.
 It is imperative that any and all quotations taken from the work of other people are fully acknowledged in the text and the work listed in the bibliography.
-It is equally important to acknowledge the provenance of ideas and material that you use and paraphrase in your thesis
+It is equally important to acknowledge the provenance of ideas and material that you use and paraphrase in your dissertation.

-- The minimum font size for text is 11pt (12pt is preferred) and 10pt for footnotes.
+- The minimum font size for text is 11pt (12pt is preferred) and 10pt for footnotes

-- Easily readable fonts are preferred, for example: Arial, Times New Roman.
+- Easily readable fonts are preferred, for example: Arial, Times New Roman

 - Margins should be 1 inch/ 2.5 cm all round (after allowing for binding)

-- Chapters always begin on a new page.
+- Chapters always begin on a new page

 - Paragraphs should be indented three spaces, except for the first paragraph of each new section which should be flush with the left-hand margin